feathersjs-ecosystem/feathers-localstorage/README.md

 ## Changelog

 __0.2.0__
+- Revert `create` so that it behaves the same as every other service and doesn't call update.

+__0.2.0__
 - `get` and `find` methods were not waiting for store to be ready
 - `create` will not throw a `Conflict` error if id exists anymore.
 Instead it updates more like a cache and localstorage is expected to work.